What Does The ‘RHOBH’ Cast Think About Brandi Glanville’s Return?

 “I miss the trips and the camaraderie,” Glanville said.
 “You’re basically getting paid to have a party.”

-Glanville’s role on Season 9 has not yet been confirmed as a cameo or a part-time role but it has been revealed that she is not considered a “friend” of the cast like the also returning Camille Grammer.
+Glanville’s role on Season 9 has not yet been confirmed as a cameo or a part-time role but it has been revealed that she is not considered a “friend” of the cast like the also-returning Camille Grammer.